CLIxIndia-Dev/CLIxChat/README.md

 # MiTi server information

-Postgresql, NGINX, uWSGI, & certbot were all installed normally via apt-get. and CLIxChat was cloned into `/var/clixchat/CLIxChat`.
+Postgresql, NGINX, uWSGI, & certbot were all installed normally via apt-get and CLIxChat was cloned into `/var/clixchat/CLIxChat`.

 ### CLIxChat
 CLIxChat is written in Python 3.5 and depends on django-mptt to provide dialog trees and telepot to handle communicating with Telegram's bot API.
 Those and all other relevant python packages are available to be installed from requirements.txt: